Halloween Cobwebs Everywhere!

 Cobwebs can be hooked into your trees and brought to the ground.
 You can place them on top of your tombstones.
 You can add spiders in them for that extra icky scare.
 You can hook cobwebs from your house to the ground.
 This type of Halloween decoration is great because they can cover a lot of area with very little cost.

 For safety sake - DO NOT put any webs near any open flames.
-I make sure all the pumpkins or torches are way out of reach of the webs.
+I make sure all the pumpkins or torches are way out of reach of the webbings.
 Take into account that sometimes the webs will be dislodged and fly or float around.
 Any open flames should always be monitored all the times.

 Try not to block any sidewalks or access ways for the TOTs to get their treats.
 Just make sure your victims, er...I mean guests, can make it to their destination without getting hurt.
 Make sure there is a wide enough path that the TOTs' costumes don't get caught in the webs either.
 That's not a lot of fun trying to remove webs from a passerby as they pull down all your hard work.

-cobwebs in trees cobweb yard
+cobwebs in trees

 Return to top of Cobwebs